 The service library contains models and request builders that are generated from Microsoft Graph metadata to provide a rich, strongly typed, and discoverable experience when working with the many datasets available in Microsoft Graph.

-The core library provide a set of features that enhance working with all the Microsoft Graph services.
+The core library provides a set of features that enhance working with all the Microsoft Graph services.
 Embedded support for retry handling, secure redirects, transparent authentication, and payload compression, improve the quality of your application's interactions with Microsoft Graph, with no added complexity, while leaving you completely in control.
 The core library also provides support for common tasks such as paging through collections and creating batch requests.

 SDKs are currently available for the following languages and platforms:

 Microsoft 365 developer subscription

 When building applications using Microsoft Graph, we recommend that you get a free Microsoft 365 developer subscription by signing up for the Microsoft 365 Developer Program.

 The SDK design requirements documentation provides more details about the features and capabilities of the SDK.
 Request or vote on additional features at the Microsoft Graph UserVoice site.
 For a list of SDKs and samples for Microsoft Graph, see the Microsoft Graph resources page.